jdittrich/userNeedResearchBook/text/allURBook.md

 process into a description is no longer required.
 When you observe, you will even notice things your participants would never consider
 mentioning: It may have become second nature for them which tools they use, how they apply these tools to their work and which problems they meet.
-As well, you may notice interesting properties of the context like means of communicating with co-workers or cues in the environment that point out problems – for example quick fixes with tape, or added instructions on devices and machines.
+As well, you may gain information about the context, like means of communicating with co-workers or cues in the environment that point out problems – for example quick fixes with tape, or added instructions on devices and machines.

 It is not needed to have observation as a separate step in the research process.
 It makes great sense to interweave it with asking questions and listening to the user.